eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The above implies that a Relying Party Instance is aware whether the attestation it is requesting from a Wallet Instance is a PID, a QEAA, a PuB-EAA, or a non-qualified EAA.
 Also, the Relying Party Instance stores trust anchors in such a way that, at the time of verification, it is able to distinguish between trust anchors usable either for PIDs, for QEAAs, for PuB-EAAs, or for non-qualified EAAs.

 The technical implementation of the signature verification process depends on which of the standards mentioned in [Topic 12] is supported by the Wallet Unit.
-Each of these standards specifies in detail how to carry out electronic signature or seal verification.
+Each of these standards specifies in detail how to carry out signature verification.

 In addition, the Relying Party may want to verify that the Attestation Provider can legally issue the type of attestation in question.
 As described in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered), this is only needed for non-qualified EAA Providers, as the Relying Party trusts a PID Provider, QEAA Provider or PuB-EAA Provider.
 For EAA Providers, the applicable Rulebook may define methods that the Relying Party can use to verify that the EAA Provider is allowed to issue this type of attestation.

 Notes:

-- All PIDs and attestations in the EUDI Wallet ecosystem are digitally signed or sealed by the respective PID Provider or Attestation Provider, or by a WSCD that is part of the Wallet Unit.
-If an attestation is digitally signed or sealed by a WSCD, it is called a device-signed or self-issued attestation.
-Device-signed or self-issued attestations are allowed only if it can be shown that the WSCD signs or seals them at Level of Assurance (LoA) “high”, meaning that the level of security offered by the WSCD is at least equivalent to the security level of the secure infrastructure used by the PID Provider or Attestation Provider for signing or sealing PIDs or attestations.
+- All PIDs and attestations in the EUDI Wallet ecosystem are digitally signed by the respective PID Provider or Attestation Provider, or by a WSCD that is part of the Wallet Unit.
+If an attestation is digitally signed by a WSCD, it is called a device-signed or self-issued attestation.
+Device-signed or self-issued PIDs or attestations are allowed only if it can be shown that the WSCD signs them at the required Level of Assurance (LoA).
+This implies that the level of security offered by the WSCD is at least equivalent to the security level of the secure infrastructure used by the PID Provider or Attestation Provider for signing PIDs or attestations.

-- The signature or seal over the PID or attestation may or may not include the value of the presented attributes.
+- The signature over the PID or attestation may or may not include the value of the presented attributes.
 If the attribute values are not included in the signature creation, the Relying Party trusts these attributes because they are presented over an authenticated channel set up between the secure environment (i.e., the WSCD or the secure infrastructure used by the PID Provider or Attestation Provider, see previous bullet) and the Relying Party.
 One possible way to set up such an authenticated channel is by ensuring the authenticity and integrity (but not the non-repudiation) of the attributes by means of a Message Authentication Code (MAC).
 The MAC is created by the secure environment over the presented attribute values.
 The MAC key is generated from an ephemeral key of the Relying Party (sent to the secure environment by the Wallet Instance) in combination with an ephemeral key created by the secure environment.
 The latter ephemeral key is sent to the Relying Party in such a way that the Relying Party can verify the authenticity of this key.
 Such a solution, or similar ones, can be used provided that:
     - the solution is fully compliant with the relevant standards, i.e., [ISO/IEC 18013-5] or [OpenID4VP] and [SD-JWT VC].
     - the solution can be certified for security at LoA "high" according to [chapter 7](#7-certification-and-risk-management)